BLESSING WITHOUT WRESTLING

 6 to the praise of the glory of His grace, by which He has made us accepted in the Beloved.

-All that it takes today for any sinner, deceiver, fraudster or supplanter (Jacob) to become a righteous prince and heir of God’s blessing (Israel) is to believe in and confess Jesus Christ as his Lord and Saviour (Rom.
+All that it takes today for any sinner, deceiver, fraudster, or supplanter (Jacob) to become a righteous prince and heir of God’s blessing (Israel) is to believe in and confess Jesus Christ as his Lord and Saviour (Rom.
 10:8-10, Acts 16:30-31).

-No matter whom you have been or what you have done in life, the instant you put your faith in the person of Jesus and His finished work of redemption and confess the Lord Jesus as your Lord and Saviour, you will be transformed into a new creation by the operation of the Holy Spirit and thus become a join heir with Christ.
+No matter whom you have been or what you have done in life, the instant you put your faith in the person of Jesus and His finished work of redemption and confess the Lord Jesus as your Lord and Saviour, you will be transformed into a new creation by the operation of the Holy Spirit and thus become a joint heir with Christ.